Travelgate/documentation/kb/our-products/are-you-a-buyer/our-methods/static-content/hotel-x-destinations-query.md

 ### What is Hotel-X Destinations Query?🌍
 Destinations Query returns the list of destinations from a Supplier’s access, so that you are able to retrieve all the destinations the Seller has configured for a given set of credentials.

-### How can I retrieve the Seller's Destinations List through Hotel-X?💡
+### How can I retrieve the Seller's Destinations List?💡
 You just need to follow the specifications in our [Documentation](https://docs.travelgatex.com/connectiontypesbuyers/hotel-x/methods/staticcontent/destination/) and [API Playground](https://api.travelgatex.com/) and build your own Destinations Query, as easy as that!
 Also, remember you are able to **personalize** the fields requested in order to receive only the information that matters to you in the response.

 **Destinations Query example:**